mantidproject/mantid/docs/source/release/v3.13.0/diffraction.rst

   taken as the default, and any changes are reverted back to the default once the line they were made on has finished executing
 - :ref:`PDCalibration <algm-PDCalibration>` has major upgrades including making use of :ref:`FitPeaks <algm-FitPeaks>` for the individual peak fitting
+- New NOMAD instrument geometry for 2018 run cycle
+- New POWGEN instrument geometry for 2018 run cycle
 - New SNAP instrument geometry for 2018 run cycle

-- New POWGEN instrument geometry for 2018 run cycle

 New Features
 ------------